NCBI-Codeathons/amr-2024-team-sridharan/README.md

 Idenfity novel antibiotic resistances in organisms using graph representation learning

-## Approach (WIP)
+## Workflow

 ![Graphical abstract](misc/Workflow_updated.drawio.png)

-## Explanation of the workflow

-The 'MicroBIGG-E' database was used to obtain AMR-related information, specifically focusing on the ESKAPE species.
-For each protein sequence, an embedding model (esm2 35M in this case) is used to produces embeddings representing each sequence in a high-dimensional space.
-This will also integrate positional information learned through the embedding model's pre-training process.
-These high-dimensional embeddings are used as node-features in the drug-target graph to inform the future predictions.

-The protein sequences are labeled according to different AMR classes.
-These labels are then label encoded, converting the categorical labels into numerical format for use in machine learning models.
-The AMR classes are represented as a multihot label vector.
-A bi-partite graph is constructed where one set of nodes represents proteins and the other set represents drug classes.
-Edges between protein nodes and drug class nodes represent interactions.

-After the bi-partite graph is constructed, the edge prediction task is handled by several layers.
-After the graph processing, a classifier is used to assign the AMR class labels to the protein sequences based on the predictions.
-This model attempts to predict the likelihood that a protein belongs to a particular AMR class.
-In the final step, new links (edges) are predicted between proteins and drug classes, indicating whether a protein is resistant to a specific drug class.
-These predicted edges form the basis of understanding the AMR protein-drug interactions.
+## Approach

+The study focsed on identifying AMR-related novel resistances in ESKAPE species.
+Initially the MicroBIGG-E database was queried with the above filters to get the protein ids and AMR class for each of the proteins.
+The protein sequences were then used to generate 420 dimensional sequence embeddings using the ESM-2 (35M) protein embedding model.
+T

+We then construct a bi-partite graph is constructed based on the drug-protein interactions in the database, where the nodes in the graph are of type 'protein' or 'drug class' and edges indicate the presence of AMR activity.
+Then, the sequence embeddings constructed in the previous step are added to the graph as node features.

+After constructing the sequence-informed drug-target graph, it is used as an input to a Graph Neural Network, which will be trained to predict novel AMR effects.
+This training will be carried out via a link prediction objective.

 ## Results

 ## Future Work

+- Incorporating a larger subset of the proteins
-- Switching out the current embedding model for a larger and more performant model
+- Switching out the current embedding model for a larger variant of the ESM-2 model family
+- Fine-tuning the GNN architecture

 ## NCBI Codeathon Disclaimer
 This software was created as part of an NCBI codeathon, a hackathon-style event focused on rapid innovation.
 While we encourage you to explore and adapt this code, please be aware that NCBI does not provide ongoing support for it.